Thanks to everyone who voted - I'm super excited to have won, and can't wait to kick off my project with the prize money!!!

 Trinity College Dublin

-To come up with a really wacky question, and use science to explain it.
+Favourite thing to do in science To come up with a really wacky question, and use science to explain it.
 I saw a scientific paper recently which was comparing Bieber Fever to real, infectious diseases – and it found similarities between how Justin Bieber has become popular to how actual diseases spread.
 This kind of stuff is hilarious, but shows how science can be used to explain things in real life – in a fun way!

 I use samples from flamingo bums to find links between environmental and human health – because polluted environments can cause serious diseases for people!